MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 As an administrator, you can customize the CRM information that's displayed in Viva Sales to give your sellers a more relevant view.
 To know more about privileges required to access administrator settings, see [Who can access administrator settings?](administrator-settings-for-viva-sales.md#who-can-access-administrator-settings).

 CRM forms and fields customization is environment-specific—each environment has its own set of configurations.
-For out-of-the-box contact, account, and opportunity records, you can configure:
+Contact, account, and opportunity record types are available by default.
+You can add other out-of-the-box and custom record types.
+You can perform following actions:

+- **Add a new record type**: Add a new record type to Viva Sales.
+For example, you can add a custom record type called "Project" to track projects.
+- **Change the view of a record type**: Select view to define how a list of records for a specific record type is displayed.
+For example, you can select a view to show only active accounts.
-- **Editing of records**: Control which records can be edited in Viva Sales
+- **Control editing of records**: Control which records can be edited in Viva Sales.
-- **New contact creation**: Control whether sellers can create new contacts and edit existing contacts inline in Viva Sales
+- **Control new contact creation**: Control whether sellers can create new contacts and edit existing contacts inline in Viva Sales.
-- **Detailed view**: The main interface for viewing and interacting with CRM data
-- **Mini view**: A lightweight view that displays only two fields from a CRM record
+- **Manage fields**: Select the fields that will be shown in Viva Sales, and decide if sellers should be able to edit them.
+- **Select key fields**: Choose which fields to show under record names when they're collapsed or in a list.

 Record names, field names, and mandatory fields are displayed as they're defined in the CRM.